Loading…

 How Australian pharma companies are using AI in 2026 — regulatory, medical affairs, commercial, plus TGA and Medicines Australia considerations.

-Pharma in Australia — the multinationals, local biotechs, generics and the surrounding services and CRO ecosystem — sits inside a thick regulatory environment, and rightly so.
-AI is now woven through the parts of the business that aren't directly regulated as medical devices, with real productivity returns.
+The multinationals, local biotechs, generics players and the surrounding services and CRO ecosystem all sit inside a thick regulatory environment — and rightly so.
+But AI is now woven through the parts of the business that aren't directly regulated as medical devices, with real productivity returns.
 This guide is for general managers, regulatory leads, medical directors and commercial heads thinking practically about AI in pharma in 2026.

 A pharma business is structured around a few large workflow families: R&D and clinical, regulatory, medical affairs, pharmacovigilance and quality, supply, commercial (sales, marketing, market access), and corporate.
+Some of those families look much like their counterparts elsewhere — supply chains share patterns with AI in transportation and trucking, and corporate hiring mirrors AI in recruitment and staffing — but the regulated core is distinctly pharma.
 AI applies across all of them, but governance maturity and pay-off differ.

 The highest pay-off AI work in 2026 for Australian pharma is concentrated in three places: